The Cost of Surrogacy in the UK

 Surrogacy in the UK is an important treatment option for the 3.5 million British couples who struggle with infertility.
-But despite the promise surrogacy offers, the process is not simple, and UK laws are often outdated and inadequate.
+But despite the promise surrogacy offers, UK surrogacy costs can be high, the process can be complicated, and the laws are often outdated and inadequate.

 Hundreds of families are started every year via surrogacy in the UK, and hundreds more are started by UK couples using surrogacy services overseas.
 Here are some basic answers for childless couples considering their own journey.